 No doubt, its easy for college students on a limited budget to think a free t-shirt and a high interest rate credit card sounds pretty great…but it’s not.
 It’s also easy to fool yourself into thinking a credit card is Monopoly money…but it’s most definitely not.

 I remember at one point actually getting excited like it was my birthday when Capital One wrote me that they were upping the limit on my credit card.
 Seriously, I thought I had somehow been gifted free money.
 Yes, that was me…the college idiot.

 With college tuition and living expenses being so high as it is, taking on credit card debt seems almost a necessity at the time…but in the end, I promise you will MUCH rather pinch and save those pennies.

-Student loans are bad enough, don’t make life harder on yourself by building up a bunch of credit card debt on top of it.
+Student loans are bad enough, don’t make life harder on yourself by building up a bunch of campus credit card debt on top of it.

 Trust me, that shopping trip is NOT worth it.